pav511/manage-science-users/README.md

 The application uses pymongo as a driver to communicate with the backend database.
 Database user access management is provided by mongoDB and authenticated with a URI used to connect with a mongoDB deployment.
 The URI takes the form:
 ` mongodb://[username:password@]host1[:port1][,...hostN[:portN]][/[defaultauthdb][?options]] `
 and is stored as an environment variable.
-To avoid distributing database access, the environment variable is passed to the docker container at runtime with flag ` -e MONGODB_URL=${MONGODB_URL} `
+The environment variable is passed to the docker container at runtime with flag ` -e MONGODB_URL=${MONGODB_URL} `

 GraphQL query to update recent_activity in backend database.
 Implementation for update is in update_scienceUser_status_activity in the Mutation class.